vaidasmaciulis/rustmechanics/README.md

 Any modded planet that has atmosphere can be used with this mod.

 Any modded block will rust if it supports textures.

+To make rust maintenance more realistic it is recomended to use this mod together with [url=https://steamcommunity.com/sharedfiles/filedetails/?id=500818376]Paint Gun[/url] mod, while [url=https://steamcommunity.com/sharedfiles/filedetails/?id=2046319599]disabling vanilla painting[/url]

 [h2]Acknowledgements[/h2]